When Visual Evidence is Ambiguous: Pareidolia as a Diagnostic Probe for Vision Models: Discussion

-VLMs behave differently from pure vision models and detectors, but not all VLMs behave alike.
+VLMs behave differently from the pure vision model and detectors, but not all VLMs behave alike.
 Contrastive VLMs (CLIP-B and CLIP-L) show moderate uncertainty in their predictions but strong bias toward misclassifying non-human patterns as \textit{Human}, particularly for negative emotions.
 This suggests that contrastive text--image alignment creates a strong human-face concept that activates easily when visual evidence is weak.
 LLaVA, a generative VLM, shows a fundamentally different pattern.
-LLaVA makes highly confident predictions with almost no uncertainty, yet exhibits the strongest bias, with the vast majority of its predictions being human faces.
-LLaVA's extreme bias despite its confidence suggests that generative architectures encode even stronger face priors than contrastive ones.
-This difference reveals VLM design choices affect bias.
-Generative and contrastive training objectives produce distinct bias mechanisms.
-Addressing bias therefore requires architecture-specific approaches targeting prompts, pretraining data, or semantic priors, rather than simply adjusting thresholds.
+LLaVA produces near-deterministic forced-choice outputs after response parsing, yet exhibits the strongest bias toward predicting human faces.
+Its extreme bias despite its confidence suggests even stronger face priors than those observed in the contrastive VLMs.
+The contrastive and generative VLMs exhibit distinct bias mechanisms.
+Mitigating bias may therefore require architecture-specific approaches rather than threshold tuning alone.